artembark/city_info_guide/README.md

 # City guide app project
 City guide app development.

-## Schedule API
+## Yandex Schedule API
-It' good to know how one can come to your city and leave it.
+It is good to know how one can come to your city and leave it.
 So you need a schedule service.
 Project involves [Yandex Schedule Api](https://yandex.ru/dev/rasp/raspapi/)
 Documentation can be found [here](https://yandex.ru/dev/rasp/doc/concepts/about.html)
 Currently project uses two API methods: